shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Muuuddddy!”
 Ersie grabbed onto the bed frame and hugged the boots close to her chest.

-The bed wobbled to and fro as Muddy waved it around.
+The bed wobbled back and forth as Muddy waved it around.
 It creaked with each swing, threatening to snap.

 “Muddy put it down!”